bentolor/docker-dind-awscli/README.md

 ## Upgrade Notes
 Since 2021-10-15 this image no longer is based on the [no longer maintained `docker:stable` tag (Docker v19)](https://github.com/docker-library/docker/issues/301) but now is based on the `docker:latest` tag.
-If this breaked your build you might quick-resort into using `bentolor/docker-dind-awscli:2.2.36`.
+If this broke your build you might quick-resort into using `bentolor/docker-dind-awscli:2.2.36`.

 ## docker:dind vs. docker:latest
 Please note, that while this image is called `docker-dind-awscli`, the `bentolor/docker-dind-awscli` image itself **is not meant as replacement for `docker:dind`**, but for `docker:latest`.